Venezuela to export diluted crude after 9-month pause, document shows

 PDVSA did not reply to a request for comment.

-Compared to Merey 16 crude, DCO is often sold at deep discounts due to its high content of water and sediments.
-Refiners from Europe and Asia often prefer to buy Merey 16 or any of PDVSA's upgraded crudes over DCO.
+Compared to Merey, DCO is often sold at deep discounts due to its high content of water and sediments.
+Refiners from Europe and Asia often prefer to buy Merey or any of PDVSA's upgraded crudes over DCO.

+Onshore DCO stocks climbed to 4.27 million barrels at the end of December, above the 3.5 million barrels stored in the same period of 2020, and nearly five times the 884,000 barrels of September, the document showed.

-But the move to export DCO could ease production, storage and transportation bottlenecks of other crudes from the Orinoco Belt, according to company documents.
+The move to export DCO could ease production, storage and transportation bottlenecks of Orinoco's crudes, according to company documents.

 Shipping DCO to Asia also could allow the resumption of the Venezuela-Iran swap, which was mostly fulfilled in the second half of last year before deliveries were paused in December.